ice41/NobleWars/README-EN.md

 1. **General Database**: Create the main MySQL database and import the corresponding tables.
 2. **Worlds**: Create the databases for active worlds (e.g., `lan_mundo1`).
-3. **Configuration**: Edit server and database settings in the files:
+3. **Configuration**: Edit the server and database settings in the files:
-   - `public/configs/config.php` (domain, cookies and theme settings).
+   - `public/configs/config.php` (domain, cookie and theme settings).
    - `app/Config/database.php` (general and world MySQL database credentials).
    - `app/Config/mail.php` (SMTP email server settings).

 ### About Code Protection
 - The core logic files of the engine (PHP and custom JS/CSS) are **protected against direct copying and reverse engineering**.
-- Any attempt to modify or violate the protected files will trigger the system's self-defense and abort execution.
+- Any attempt to modify or violate the protected files will cause the system to trigger self-defense and abort execution.
 - You can freely test, configure and translate the game through the unprotected folders (`app/Languages` and `app/configs`).
-- To obtain the version with open source for commercial purposes or free development access, you must contact the team and purchase the corresponding license.
+- To obtain the version with open source code for commercial purposes or free development access, you must contact the team and purchase the corresponding license.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>